UpekshaHerath/MicroservicesThree/README.md

 ## Inventory Management Microservice
 ### Overview
 The Inventory Management microservice is responsible for managing inventory data and inventory -related operations.
 It provides RESTful API endpoints for creating, retrieving, updating, and deleting inventory information.
+### Technologies Used
+Node.js with Express.js - The server-side runtime environment and web application framework.
+PostgreSQL - Powerful, open-source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
+### Setting Up the Environment
+The Inventory Management microservice is built using Node.js and Express.js.
+It also uses PostgreSQL as its database.
+Following are the steps to set up the environment.
+Install Node.js and NPM.
+Create a PostgreSQL database and obtain the connection URL.
+Create an .env file in the project root directory to store the environment variable, and the port number.